sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ### Efficient propagation

-Figure 14 shows the traditional forward-AD pass we want to avoid: propagating a full identity matrix through a linear map would compute the Jacobian matrix of $f$, but also all intermediate linear maps.
+Figure 14 shows the traditional forward mode pass we want to avoid: propagating a full identity matrix through a linear map would compute the Jacobian matrix of $f$, but also all intermediate linear maps.
 As previously discussed, this is not a viable option due to its inefficiency and high memory requirements.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/forward_mode_naive.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 14: Computation of a full Jacobian matrix in forward mode.
+    Figure 14: Propagating an identity matrix in forward mode to obtain the Jacobian.
-    Due to high memory requirements for intermediate Jacobians, this approach is inefficient or impossible.
 </div>

 Instead, we initialize an input vector with index sets corresponding to the identity matrix.